Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The report is signed R. James, and dated Apr.
 13- '41

-See Page 2 and Page 3 of the archive documents for information on subsequent voyages.
+Again, see Page 2 as well as Page 3 of the archive documents for information on her subsequent voyages.
+Convoy info for some of them can be found in A. Hague's Voyage Record above.

 Final Fate - 1941:

 Eikhaug met her fate when she was torpedoed by the fast attack boat S-52 (Karl Müller) of the 4th Flotilla in the early morning hours of Sept.
-7-1941 while on a voyage in Convoy EC 70 from Southend, bound for Grangemouth with a cargo of 1745 tons cement (loaded at Cliffe), having departed Southend the day before.
-This convoy is available via the external link provided at the end of this page; the Norwegian Skum is also listed.
+7-1941 while on a voyage in Convoy EC 70 from Southend (external link), bound for Grangemouth with a cargo of 1745 tons cement (loaded at Cliffe), having departed Southend the day before.
+Page 3 gives the time as 03:30.
+The Norwegian Skum is also listed in this convoy.

 According to "Nortraships flåte" the escorting Versatile saw a fast vessel approaching the convoy, but hesitated to take action for fear of attacking friendly forces, since the boat was seen passing only 400 meters from a patrol boat, which showed no signs of alarm.
 By the time Versatile had determined it was an enemy vessel it was already too late; 4 torpedoes were observed, and immediately afterwards, Eikhaug and the British Duncarron were hit (S-50, Karcher, also of the 4th Flotilla).

-12 Norwegians, including captain Nygård, 2 British and 1 Spanish seaman died.
-10 of the crew members had just been signed on in London a little over a week previously.
+12 Norwegians, including captain Nygaard, 2 British and 1 Spanish seaman died.
+10 of the crew members had just signed on in London a little over a week before.

 Survivor Report: